March 2024

 Article VI – Admission of New Members of the Congregation

-Persons intending to join this congregation shall give notice of such intention to the pastor, together with satisfactory evidence of their qualifications for membership.
+Persons intending to join this congregation by Confirmation or Transfer from another LCMS congregation shall give notice of such intention to the pastor, together with satisfactory evidence of their qualifications for membership.
 The names of all such applicants shall be announced at a regular meeting of the congregation; and if no protests has been entered and sustained at (or before) the meeting, the applicant shall be received into baptized or communicant membership by unanimous vote.
-Each member / family is to be given a copy of the constitution when joining the congregation so that they may read the constitution before requesting to be a member of the ‘voting membership’ of this congregation.
+Each member / family is to be given a copy of the constitution by the board of discipleship when joining the congregation so that they may read the constitution before requesting to be a member of the ‘voting membership’ of this congregation.

-The right of suffrage, also known as the right to vote, shall belong to those communicant members of the congregation who have arrived at the age of eighteen and who have been received into voting membership by this congregation.
+The right of suffrage, also known as the right to vote, shall belong to those communicant members of the congregation who have arrived at the age of sixteen and who have been received into voting membership by this congregation.
 They must also subscribe to the regulations of this congregation as written in the Constitution, the By-Laws, Church Policies, and Position Descriptions, and state this by signing the Voter’s Registration Book which is kept by the Secretary of the Congregation for this Purpose.
+A person can only become a voting member at a regularly scheduled quarterly voter’s meeting.

 Article VIII – Obligations and Duties of Members